serenturhal/blinders/README.md

 # Blinders

-Monorepo, microservice back-end project named Blinders for Peakee - a language learning platform.

-This project is a monorepo microservice back-end written in Golang and Python.
-It's using Terraform for setup provisioning, all the services are hosted on AWS, the main AWS service used is AWS lambda.
+Monorepo, a microservices backend project named Blinders for a language learning platform.
+Almost use Golang and Python. and Terraform for provisioning, all the services are hosted on AWS.

 ## Python development setup